-Well-known for their friendly ways and for their intimate knowledge of earth, sky and sea are the fishermen and farmers (the main island trades).
+Well-known for their friendly ways and for their intimate knowledge of earth, sky and sea are the fishermen and shrimp farmers (the main island trades).
 Alongside the islands villagers these gracious people head up the Tam Hai community and we share our space with them—at sunrise and sunset from your private villa garden you’ll be lured by the gentle chugging of boat engines and traditional fishing displays—then, throughout the day you’ll be entertained by visiting herds of gentle island cows who help trim our grass (and to our pool-man Mr Hanh’s fury, have upon occasion been known to take a dip in our pool).

 Tam Hai Mural Village

 On the eastern tip of the island, a short jaunt from the black cliffs of Ban Thanh lies Tam Hai Painted Village, a colourful art project where all the houses are painted in bright seaside colours with murals depicting each householders occupation.
 It’s incredibly photogenic and absolutely worthy setting in which to lose yourself down alleyways for an afternoon.